 Why you should swap the South of France for the North this autumn

-With Covid and the climate crisis shaping our travel decisions, Rachel Ifans suggests heading Nord for French frolics
+With Covid and the climate crisis shaping our travel decisions, Rachel Ifans suggests heading ‘nord’ for French frolics

-Ten days in Northern France.
-Yes, that short, hyper-accessible stretch between Calais and Dieppe - the part everyone drives through fast, without stopping, on their way south most summers.
+Ten days in northern France.
+Yes, that short, hyper-accessible stretch between Calais and Dieppe – the part everyone drives through fast, without stopping, on their way south most summers.
 Surely it’s too close to home to be worthwhile?

 Well, no, actually, and I’m here to urge you to reprogramme your sat nav – metaphorically and physically.
 Not only is the north a closer, greener and less touristy French holiday destination, it also boasts what we all love about the south, with chic beach resorts, vibrant cities, delicious food and drink, sweeping landscapes and seascapes, food markets, museums and culture.
 And all in just two tanks of petrol or a handful of charges of your electric car.
-Here’s where to get your Sud de France fix while staying firmly Nord.
+Here’s where to get your sud de France fix while staying firmly nord.

 Swap… Antibes for Le Touquet

-I love ‘Le Took’.
-Created by Brit John Witley in the early 1900s, his dream of forests, dunes, white sands and architect-designed villas on wide leafy avenues is not far off what you get today.
-The beach resort rivals Antibes in terms of celeb links (H G Wells eloped here, Edward and Mrs Simpson holidayed here) and it beats it hands down for romance, Belle Epoque architecture, seafood (try Chez Pérard’s oyster bar for a nibble and a white wine) and – let’s get practical – elbow room on the beach and a distinct lack of traffic jams.
+I love “Le Took”, created by Brit developer John Robinson Whitley in the early 1900s.
+His dream of forests, dunes, white sands and architect-designed villas on wide leafy avenues is not far off what you get today.
+The beach resort rivals Antibes in terms of celeb links (HG Wells eloped here, Edward and Mrs Simpson holidayed here) and it beats it hands down for romance, Belle Epoque architecture, seafood (try Chez Perard’s oyster bar for a nibble and a white wine) and – let’s get practical – elbow room on the beach and a distinct lack of traffic jams.

 Swap… Nice for Lille

-Lille is thriving post Covid with new things to see and do.
+Lille is thriving post-Covid with new things to see and do.
 Grand Scene is a great example; it opened in June and combines 10 street food outlets in one place.
-The idea is for chefs to try out new dishes, like Atalya, where wonderful food is cooked up by a Syrian refugee (try the babaganoush!).
+The idea is for chefs to try out new dishes.
+At Atalya, wonderful food is cooked up by a Syrian refugee (try the babaganoush!).
 Hall U Need is another new concept in the Lillois suburbs; a plush games hall which houses karaoke, bowling, VR gaming and serves tasty, local food.
 Ten minutes away, I loved the vibe at La Friche Gourmande, where great food from Thai to burgers to Greek mixes with boules and darts within the roofless walls of a disused building.

-Swap… a Languedoc rosé for craft beer
+Swap… a Languedoc rose for craft beer

 The north, thanks to abundant hops, fruits, nuts and cloves, is awash with craft breweries.
-You could spend a whole holiday sampling artisan brews but I started with the great Bières de Garde, farmhouse ales designed to be stored and drunk later.
+You could spend a whole holiday sampling artisan brews but I started with the great Bieres de Garde, farmhouse ales designed to be stored and drunk later.
 Try Anosteke Saison, a light blonde with citrus and floral flavours or Castelain Grand Cru, a Belgian-style, cereal-based crowd-pleaser.

 Swap… Cassoulet for Carbonnades